Twins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Twins have a record of 3-3.
+- In four games as the underdog over the last 10 matchups, the Twins have posted a mark of 2-2.

 Twins Betting Records & Stats

-- The Twins have a 56.5% chance to win this game based on the moneyline's implied probability.
+- The moneyline set for this matchup implies the Twins have a 48.8% chance of walking away with the win.

-- Minnesota has played in 44 games with over/under set, and have combined with opponents to go over the total 19 times (19-21-4).
+- Games involving Minnesota have gone over the total set by sportsbooks in 20 of 45 chances this season.

-- The Twins have had a run line set for only one matchup this season, and they did not cover.
+- The Twins have played just one game with a spread this season and did not cover in that contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.